 #1.
 Iceland’s Food and Fun Festival Brings You The Best Meals From Top Chefs

 Foodies unite!
 For food lovers and those interested in Icelandic cuisine and history, be sure to plan your visit to Iceland to coincide with the Food and Fun Festival.
-This annual festival takes place over the course of five days at the beginning of March (check the website for exact dates).
+This annual festival takes place over five days at the beginning of March (check the website for exact dates).

 The festival concludes with the finalist chefs competing for the ultimate title of Food and Fun Chef of the Year.
-We suggest you bring your appetite and make a reservation at one of the participating restaurants so you can experience the creative concoctions of these wonderful chefs.
-What better way to take a break from Iceland’s March weather than to warm up indoors with delicious Icelandic food.
+What better way to take a break from Iceland’s March weather than to warm up indoors with delicious Icelandic food?

 #2.
 Drinking Beers With The Locals Is A Great Way To Celebrate Beer Day